iainjmitchell/iainjmitchell.github.io/_posts/2015-02-23-dunning-kruger.markdown

 ![Dunning-Kruger Graph](/images/dunning-kruger.png)

 This graph suggests that people who have less knowledge of a subject actual think they know more than some of those more informed.
-Quite simply put, they are too unskilled to be aware of it.
-This is what is known as the **Dunning-Kruger Effect**.
+Quite simply put, they are too unskilled to be aware of it, and this is what is known as the **Dunning-Kruger Effect**.

 So, how does this fit in with Software Development?
 I've seen the Dunning-Kruger Effect play out in following three ways: